Julia Varley: Suffragette

 Varley joined the Women's Social and Political Union (WSPU), with whom in February 1907 she was involved in a raid on the floor of the House of Commons.
 She refused to pay a fine for disturbance and obstruction and was sentenced to 14 days in Holloway Prison.
 Varley served a second sentence for a similar action and was released on April 20, 1907.
 For these actions she was awarded the Holloway brooch by the WSPU.
 In 1909 Varley moved to Birmingham and established a branch of the National Federation of Women Workers at the Cadbury factory at Bournville.
-She was also involved in the Cradley Heath women chainmakers' strike of 1910, led by Mary Macarthur, and the Black Country strike of 1913, and later sat on the General Council of the Trade Union Congress.
+She was also involved in the Cradley Heath women chainmakers' strike of 1910, led by Mary Macarthur, and the Black Country strike of 1913, and later sat on the General Council of the Trades Union Congress.